Board Of Directors

 Mark is a career educator with a passion for social justice and educational equity.
 In his 20 years in education, Mark has been a teacher, a dean, a math curriculum specialist, a district administrator, and a school administrator.
 Mark's areas of expertise include leading Restorative Practice work to create more inclusive, engaging school cultures.

 Mary Duran, M.Ed.

 Mary spent the last 32 years working in Aurora Public Schools as an Educational Sign Language Interpreter, Teacher, Teacher Leader/Coach, Assistant Principal and Principal.
 As a school leader, Mary’s focus was to hire, train, and support a diverse staff to plan and deliver rigorous, equitable and culturally responsive instruction for all students, but especially students of color and students living in poverty.
 Mary focused on disrupting the inequities that are systemic in public schools.
 She retired from APS in June of 2019.
 Mary is currently working for RISE Colorado as a School Partner Specialist.
-At RISE, we work to educate, engage, and empower low-income families and families of color to RISE as change agents for educational equity in our public-school system.
+At RISE, they work to educate, engage, and empower low-income families and families of color to RISE as change agents for educational equity in our public-school system.

 Amy has over 20 years of finance and accounting experience and is currently a Finance Director at PwC.
 Her passion is in working with underserved communities to ensure they have the resources and platforms to thrive and have their voices be heard.
 Amy is excited to lend her financial skill set to the board of Resilient Futures and participate in the valuable racial healing and trauma-informed care work.